Tutor Support Included

 • Science is a global human endeavour.
 People all over the world participate in the process of science.
 And you can too!

-Further study after GCSE is A Level, degree level and beyond.
+Further study after GCSE or IGCSE is A-Level, IA-Level, degree level and beyond.
 Qualifications in science can lead to hundreds of different exciting and rewarding careers.

 Modules

-Your course starts with two short units that cover everything you need to know about GCSE Combined Science: Trilogy, all about the exams, the practical activities and includes some great advice on how to successfully study online.
+Your course starts with two short units that cover everything you need to know about Combined Science, all about the exams, the differences between GCSE and IGCSE, and the practical activities and includes some great advice on how to successfully study online.
+There are details on the exams and how they are structured, as well as links to the qualification specifications.

 Units 3 to 11 cover the Biology part of the course, and include the principles of biological science: